Biggleswade Garden Community

 What is a garden village?

-Garden community principles:
+Garden community principles include:

 • high quality and healthy place